top of page

 P.S.

-What we see on the surface is rarely the whole story, so if a person tells us something about his life that doesn't jive with our pre-conceived biases, let's learn to accept that.
-It's their story, and they know it better than anyone else. ☺️
+What we see on the surface is rarely the whole story.
+If a person tells you something about his life that doesn't jive with your preconceived biases, learn to accept that.
+It's their story, and they know it better than anyone else.
+It's not your place to insist on what you think they should be doing. ☺️

 Image by Verne Ho